Action of 31 May 1762: Action

 The Hermione, under Lieutenant Juan de Zabaleta, had sailed from Callao, west of Lima on 6 January 1762, before, and probably ignorant of, the declaration of the Anglo-Spanish War.
 On sighting the Active and Favourite in the morning, the officers were slow to prepare for battle, only relocating officers and passengers to make way for the gunners by ten o'clock.
 The guns were not prepared, and the path to the powder magazine was cluttered.
 At one in the afternoon, the British ships tacked and started to head toward the Hermione.
 At three o'clock Lieutenant Francisco Javier Morales de los Rios, in charge of the ship's guns, warned Zabaleta to call battle stations who inexplicably responded by refusing to do so until after dinner at five o'clock.

-The British vessels came up beside Herminone and fired a few rounds.
+The British vessels came up beside Hermione and fired a few rounds.
 The Spanish replied with a broadside, and then both Active and Favourite let loose their broadsides.
 Soon Hermione only had her mizzen mast still standing.
 As his casualties rose, and having lost the ability to manoeuvre, the Spanish captain struck.
 There was confusion and misunderstanding between the Spanish officers, and the Hermione only managed two broadsides.
 When Zabaleta struck his colours, he stated that the British had confused Hermione for a French frigate, though Morales was preparing to continue fire.
 When the British boarded, Zabaleta surrendered without the agreement of the other officers.

 The British soon took possession; only then did they realize this was no ordinary frigate as they discovered the riches on board.
 Hermione had been bound for Cádiz with a cargo of bags of dollars, gold coin, ingots of gold and silver, cocoa, and blocks of tin.
 Her captors took Hermione into Gibraltar.
 She was eventually condemned as a prize, with her contents, hull, and fittings valued at £519,705 10s 0d, approximately £ at today's prices.
 Pownoll and Sawyer each received a captain's share of the prize money of £64,872, approximately £ at today's prices.
 Ordinary seamen received £480 each, equivalent to thirty years' wages.
 The prize award is still a record.